|347.01||OWNER'S LIABILITY; PENALTY.|

 (4) the owner has had microchip identification implanted in the dangerous dog as required under section 347.515.

-Subd.
-3. Fee.
-The county may charge the owner an annual fee, in addition to any regular dog licensing fees, to obtain a certificate of registration for a dangerous dog under this section.
+The animal control authority may charge the owner an annual fee, in addition to any regular dog licensing fees, to obtain a certificate of registration for a dangerous dog under this section.

 (1) who was committing, at the time, a willful trespass or other tort upon the premises occupied by the owner of the dog;